-- 4. Bulk cement shall only be stored within the bulk cement silos. - Dust emissions from loading or unloading road tankers shall be minimised by back venting to a delivery tanker fitted with an on-board, truckmounted relief valve and filtration system and by connecting transfer lines

-- first to the delivery inlet point and then to the tanker discharge point, and by ensuring delivery is at a rate which does not pressurise the silo. - 6.
+- 4. Bulk cement shall only be stored within the bulk cement silos. - 5.
+Dust emissions from loading or unloading road tankers shall be minimised by venting to the cementer filters (WAM® Ploypeat® Absolute Silotop® SILAB14) on the cement silos and by connecting transfer lines first to the delivery inlet point and then to the tanker discharge point, and by ensuring delivery is at a rate which does not pressurise the silo. - 6.
 Silos and bulk containers of dusty materials shall not be overfilled and there shall be an overfilling alarm. - 7.
-When loading silos deliveries must automatically stop where overfilling or over-pressurisation is identified. - 8.
+When loading silos which were new after June 2004, deliveries must automatically stop where overfilling or over-pressurisation is identified. - 8.
 Displaced air from pneumatic transfer shall pass through abatement plant prior to emission to air.